 Congratulations to the amazing Collected Works Bookstore in Santa Fe, New Mexico for selling a grand total of 99 Lizards in 2014, and over a thousand since The King's Lizard was published in 2004.
 Runner up: Bode's Mercantile in Abiquiu, New Mexico.

-Even though I have of necessity joined the throng of e-books, I encourage all readers to continue to buy hard copy books and to support the independent bookstores in their community.
+I encourage all readers to continue to buy hard copy books and to support the independent bookstores in their community.
 These precious stores are guardians of the best and most intellectual aspects of American culture.